Mouth Guards are Important

 Mouth guards are often made for both the upper and lower teeth.
 If you experience teeth grinding while asleep, a special mouth guard — known as a bite splint or bite plate — can be provided to prevent tooth damage.

-If you are looking for mouth guards in Kirkland and Seattle, Washington, call us today to schedule a dental analysis with our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Kathryn Parker.
+If you are looking for mouth guards in Kirkland and Seattle, Washington, call us today to schedule a dental analysis with our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Julie Vu.